 Income splitting can be one of the most effective ways to save tax for your family, now and in the future.
 Some examples include:

-- If you are saving for retirement consider a spousal RRSP.
-While the pension income splitting rules allow a spouse who is 65 years of age or older to allocate up to 50% of their RRIF income to the other spouse, a spousal RRSP contribution will provide a tax deduction for you now and 100% of the future retirement income is taxed in the hands of your spouse (assuming the spousal RRSP attribution rules are not triggered), regardless of age.
+- If you are saving for retirement, consider a spousal RRSP.
+While the pension income splitting rules allow a spouse who is 65 years of age or older to allocate up to 50% of their RRIF income to the other spouse, a spousal RRSP contribution will provide a tax deduction for you now and 100% of the future retirement income will be taxed in the hands of your spouse regardless of age (assuming the spousal RRSP attribution rules do not apply).

 - Certain income splitting strategies can be implemented with adult children and/or your spouse or common-law partner, such as gifting money to a spouse or adult child to make contributions to their TFSA account.

 - Another consideration is loaning funds at the prescribed rate to your spouse or adult child, directly or indirectly through a family trust, to invest in non-registered funds.
 The prescribed interest rate in effect at the time of the loan is set for the duration of the loan.
-While it began the year at 1%, the current prescribed rate is 3% with further increases possible in the new year.
+While it began the year at 4%, the current prescribed rate is 5% with further increases possible in the new year.
 While higher interest rates decrease the appeal of the strategy, it may still be an option in some cases.